linagora/james-project/server/protocols/webadmin-cli/README.md

 It does not require any argument to execute.
 Options --url and --port are optional.
 Without them, the default value is http://127.0.0.0:8000.
 As for other commands, arguments might be required after the sub-command (ACTION such as list, add and remove).

-Note: the command line before ENTITY will be documente as {cli}.
+Note: the command line before ENTITY will be documented as {cli}.

 ## Navigation menu